On properties of the space of quantum states and their application to construction of entanglement monotones: Entanglement of Formation

 An interesting open question is a relation between $E^{d}_{F}$ and $E^{c}_{F}$.
 It follows from the definitions that

-In \cite{Sh-3} it is shown that
+In \cite{25} it is shown that

-for arbitrary state $\omega$ such that either $H(\mathrm{Tr}_{\mathcal{H}}\omega)<+\infty$ or $H(\mathrm{Tr}_{\mathcal{K}}\omega)<+\infty$.
-Equality (\ref{EoF-eq}) obviously holds for all pure states and for all nonentangled states, but its validity for arbitrary state $\omega$ is not proved (up to my knowledge).
-Example in remark \ref{main-r} shows that this question can not be solved by using only such analytical properties of the von Neumann entropy as concavity and lower semicontinuity.
-Note that the question of coincidence of the functions $E^{d}_{F}$ and $E^{c}_{F}$ is equivalent to the question of lower semicontinuity of the function $E^{d}_{F}$ since $E^{c}_{F}$ is the greatest lower semicontinuous convex function coinciding with the von Neumann entropy on the set of pure states.
+for any state $\omega$ such that either $H(\operatorname{Tr}_{\mathcal{H}}\omega)<+\infty$ or $H(\operatorname{Tr}_{\mathcal{K}}\omega)<+\infty$.
+Equality \eqref{eq26} obviously holds for all pure states and for all nonentangled states, but its validity for arbitrary state $\omega$ is not proved (as far as I know).
+The example in Remark \ref{r6} shows that this question can not be solved by using only such analytical properties of the von Neumann entropy as concavity and lower semicontinuity.
+Note that the question of coincidence of the functions $E^{d}_{F}$ and $E^{c}_{F}$ is equivalent to the question of lower semicontinuity of the function $E^{d}_{F}$, since $E^{c}_{F}$ is the greatest lower semicontinuous convex function coinciding with the von Neumann entropy on the set of pure states.

 Despite the fact that the definition of the function $E^{d}_{F}$ seems more reasonable from the physical point of view (since it involves optimization over ensembles of quantum states rather then measures) the assumption of existence of a state $\omega_{0}$ such that $E^{d}_{F}(\omega_{0})\neq E^{c}_{F}(\omega_{0})$ leads to the following "nonphysical" property of the function $E^{d}_{F}$.
-For each natural $n$ consider local measurement $\{M^{n}_{k}\}_{k\in \mathbb{N}}$, where
+For each natural $n$ consider the local measurement $\{M^{n}_{k}\}_{k\in \mathbb{N}}$, where